 High school can be hard, especially if you don’t have a good group of friends to help get you through it.
 My journey through high school has been a little bit extraordinary.
 I switched high schools after 9th grade.
 I went from a large, public, co-ed school to a small, private, all-girls school.
 Socially, this was a drastic change for me.
 Luckily, however, I was able to find a great group of friends.
 They helped me adjust to the changes that switching schools presented.

 My new school has no real social structure or hierarchy.
-Of course there are different friend groups, but I like to think that we are all friendly with one another, and I pride myself on the fact that I know every single person in my grade.
+Of course there are different friend groups, but I like to think that we are all friendly with one another.
 Within a grade, there are about four to five different friend groups, but a lot of girls cross over into other groups.
 When I entered the school in 10th grade, of course nearly all of the girls had found their own group, so I was a fish out of water.
 Fortunately, I found a group of girls who helped get me acclimated to my new school, and they became my best friends.

 I don’t know how I will find a group of girls like them at college next year.
 I know that they will be lifelong friends, and I am extremely lucky to have them in my life.